rust-lang/blog.rust-lang.org/_posts/2016-08-09-Shape-of-errors-to-come.md

 This has been a great way to help bridge between an error and learning an unfamiliar concept in Rust.

-While this message is helpful, you'll notice that the example it gives is not related to your code.
+While this message is helpful, it uses a general example that may not be related to your code.
 Taking a page from the error message work, we'll be updating the explain messages to focus on your code.
 For example, taking the borrow-checker error we started with, we might have an extended error message that looks like: